 I have a love/hate relationship with cruise ships.

 But even so, I tend to grow depressed on ships.
 This is why I’ve always hesitated to write a post about my experiences there.
-And since I work in what’s deemed as the easiest department of them all, entertainment, I felt that perhaps I couldn’t give proper justice to the entirety of the ship life experience.
+And since I work in what’s deemed as the easiest department of them all, entertainment, I felt that perhaps I couldn’t give proper justice to the entirety of the cruise ship life experience.

 Still, I continuously get asked questions about what it’s like to work on cruise ships so I felt it was time to share my own personal experiences and let you into my world at sea; the good, bad, and the…food.